 It’s one of the most fun times of year – Fall festival season in Pittsburgh!
 Farms all across western Pennsylvania are opening their doors for Fall festivals, pumpkin picking, corn mazes, hayrides, and special events over the next two months.

-These safe, socially-distanced, and family-friendly farm events also have plenty of new rules and regulations to follow this year, so check each individual location’s website before visiting so you’ll be completely prepared.
+These family-friendly farm events are sometimes weather-dependent, so check each individual location’s website before visiting so you’ll be completely prepared.

 Be sure to bookmark this page and use it as a reference all autumn to see what is happening around town.
 We’ll keep updating it as we find more festivals.